2017 Pre-Conference Trips

 Transportation: Meet at Shawnee Lodge, van transportation provided

-Join Amanda and Jason in the exploration of two of Ohio's most significant natural areas!
+Join Jason & MaLisa in the exploration of two of Ohio's most significant natural areas!
 Follow in the ecological footsteps of E. Lucy and Annette Braun, as we explore the incredible diversity of Lynx Prairie.
 The cedar barrens of this area are prairie-like in nature, with thin, shallow soils overlying dolomite, which allow for an abundance of native grasses and wildflowers.
 These specialized habitats are home to a large number of rare species of plants and animals, and Lynx Prairie is no exception.

 Length: 1 mile